marvin-uncode/CyberSecurityProject2_ids/Report.md

 ### 3.1.2 ACK Scan

 Because of the frequency of legitimate TCP ACK packets, we utilized a *heuristic* solution to detect NMAP ACK scan traffic.
 Knowing that an ACK scan generally sends packets to a large number of destination ports, we can detect an ACK scan by keeping track of the source and destination ports of the packets.
-We use this Wireshark filter to detect ACK packets:
+We use this Wireshark filter to detect ACK packets *by signature*:

    `tcp and tcp.flags==0x10`